ZosoV/drawing-wit-llms/README.md

 ## Second approach - Using Stable Diffusion
 <ul>
-<li> In this method, we used a Stable Diffusion model to generate an image from a text description.
+In this method, we used a Stable Diffusion model to generate an image from a text description.
 The resulting image (left) was then converted to SVG format (right) using a custom image processing algorithm based on K-means clustering, which also included SVG size reduction.
 However, despite these optimizations, the final SVG files still exceeded the 10,000-byte size limit required by the competition.
+<li> <strong>Description: </strong> A lighthouse overlooking the ocean
 <br>
 <img src="assets/output_dwllm2.jpg" alt="">
 <br>
+<li> <strong>Description: </strong> A purple forest at dusk
 <br>
 <img src="assets/output_dwllm3.png" alt="">
 </ul>